德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • In the big scheme of things, our goal here is to support revenue growth.
 It's not, frankly, to optimize short-term fluctuations in gross margins.
 Those are not irrelevant, of course, but it's just the focus is on supporting revenue growth in the short term, midterm and long term.
-And inventory supports short-term to midterm fluctuations, right, that we can mitigate.
-We're having plenty of inventory.
+And inventory supports short-term to midterm fluctuations, right, that we can mitigate with having plenty of inventory.
 And the incremental cost of inventory is really low.
 As we talked about, on the obsolescence side, also on the variable cost nature of what goes into inventory.
 So it's just sort of just things that we keep in mind when -- in trying to make those decisions.

 • Blayne Peter Curtis - Director & Senior Research Analyst